core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * The name of a security group is not necessarily a string.

 * Changed "has to" to "should" for enforcing access control based on membership to security groups.

+* Used normative language for policies about group rekeying.

 * Further stressed that group communication ought to be secured.